dymmond/lilya/docs/en/docs/encoders.md

 {!> ../../../docs_src/encoders/attrs.py !}
 ```

-Easy and poweful, right?
+Easy and powerful, right?
 Yes.

 Do you understand what does this mean?
 Means you can design **any encoder** at your choice using
 also any library of your choice as well.